QilinGu/udacity_ml/projects/capstone/README.md

 paper so that various Atari games were treated similarly.
 Perhaps it was impatience, but we found that the network failed to learn much in the first million iterations.
 The higher reward values made learning easier, as the reward "signal" stood out from the Gaussian noise embedded within the network.
-With a smaller reward values, the Gaussian noise hid the signal and the network floundered.
+With smaller reward values, the Gaussian noise hid the signal and the network floundered.

 ### Implementation